AdobeDocs/commerce-testing/src/pages/guide/integration/data-fixtures-guide.md

 Parametrized data fixtures **require PHP Attributes**.
 They cannot be used with DocBlock annotations (`@magentoDataFixture`).

-### With PHP Attributes

-For detailed information on using PHP Attributes with data fixtures, including basic parametrization, aliases, store scope, and the `count` parameter, see [DataFixture Attribute](attributes/data-fixture.md).
+For detailed information on basic parametrization, aliases, store scope, and the `count` parameter, see [DataFixture Attribute](attributes/data-fixture.md).

-#### Key concept: Fixture references
+### Key concept: Fixture references

 You can reference data from one fixture in another using the `$alias.property$` syntax: